Sonalikasingh17/DA6401_Assignment_03/README.md

 This project implements a sequence-to-sequence (Seq2Seq) model for language translation using TensorFlow/Keras.
 It supports different RNN cell types (LSTM, GRU, SimpleRNN), Bahdanau attention, and optional beam search for decoding.

-##  Structure
+## Project Structure

+### `dataprocessing.py`

+This module handles all data preprocessing tasks:
+- Tokenization of input and target sequences
+- Padding and truncating sentences
+- Vocabulary building
+- Train-validation split
+- Sentence encoding and decoding functions

+### `modelclass.py`

+This contains all model-related class definitions:
+- `Encoder`: Encodes the input sequence using an RNN cell.
+- `Decoder`: Decodes the encoded input sequence and generates the output.
+- `BahdanauAttention`: Implements attention mechanism to dynamically focus on relevant input tokens.
+- Utility functions to build and initialize model components.

+### `train.py`

+Handles the training process:
+- Model initialization
+- Training loop using `tf.GradientTape`
+- Masked loss and accuracy
+- WandB integration for logging
+- Evaluation functions (greedy decoding and beam search)
+- BLEU score computation
+- Test inference with visualization (if attention is used)

+---

-I worked with only one python notebook for the whole assignment.
+Since, I worked with only one python Google Colab notebook for the whole assignment.
-I have uploaded the notebook `Assignment_03.ipynb` also which is organized as follows:
+I have uploaded the notebook `Assignment_03.ipynb`  which is organized as follows:

 1. **Imports & Configurations** – Libraries, environment setup, and configurations for GPU/TPU usage.
 2. **Data Preprocessing** – Tokenization, padding, vocabulary construction, and train-validation split.